 Regularly validate chatbot responses using agent feedback and leverage real-time analytics to refine accuracy, relevance, and responsiveness.

-Finally, train teams to collaborate effectively with AI tools.
-Introduce ethical guardrails, personalisation features, and robust escalation protocols to ensure technology enhances, rather than diminishes, shopper satisfaction.
+Train teams to collaborate effectively with AI tools.
+Introduce clear rules, personalisation features, and robust escalation protocols to ensure technology enhances, rather than diminishes, shopper satisfaction.

 Ultimately, following this guide will help you avoid mistakes through proper chatbot preparation, management, and continuous improvement, always backed by accurate data.
 It will ensure you are on the right path and building toward long-term success.